Missing College Student Found Dead After Taking Wrong Car

-Police in Columbia, South Carolina announced on Saturday that they had found the body of 21-year-old Samantha Josephson, a student at the University of South Carolina who had last been seen getting into a car very early Friday.
+Police in Columbia, South Carolina, announced that they had found the body of 21-year-old Samantha Josephson, a student at the University of South Carolina who had last been seen getting into a car very early Friday, March 29.

 According to police, Josephson’s body was found by hunters in a wooded area near the suspect’s former home.
 Nathaniel D. Rowland, 24, was arrested after police searched his vehicle and found blood in the car — which was the same make and model Josephson was seen getting into on Friday morning.